-However, wet and damp, leaking basement walls remains a widespread problem across Canada, the United States, and the United Kingdom.
+However, wet and damp, leaking basement walls remains a widespread problem across Canada and the United States.

 Damp proofing a foundation wall is a process that involves using a mixture (typically tar- or asphalt-based) on the outside surface of foundation walls.
 These coatings are normally black in appearance.

 The goal of damp proofing is to prevent moisture fro passing through the concrete walls into the interior space of your basement or crawl space.